What is the Best Medicare Supplement Insurance?

-5. Prescription Drug coverage is required if you enroll in Medicare Parts A and B. This drug coverage is known as Medicare Part D. Medicare Part D prescription drug coverage can be purchased from insurance companies.
-More information about how to obtain Part D coverage and how it works can found on the Medicare.gov How to Get Drug Coverage page.
+- Prescription Drug coverage is required if you enroll in Medicare Parts A and B. This drug coverage is known as Medicare Part D. Medicare Part D prescription drug coverage can be purchased from insurance companies.
+Here is a guide on how to sign up for Medicare Part D drug coverage: How to Get Drug Coverage

-Standardized Medicare Supplement Plans: Back in 1990, the Federal Government wanted to make it easier for Medicare shoppers to be able to find and obtain Medicare supplement plans, so they standardized the plans.
+Standardized Medicare Supplement Plans Help You Easily Compare Plans: Back in 1990, the Federal Government wanted to make it easier for Medicare shoppers to be able to find and obtain Medicare supplement plans, so they standardized the plans.
 Here’s what that means: Whether you buy a supplement plan from one insurance company or the same plan from a different insurance company, it doesn’t matter!
 All of those plan benefits must be exactly alike no matter which company offers it.

 Medicare supplement plans are offered with plan letter designations from Plan A through Plan N. Each of these plans are made up of different, specific benefits.